dpn-admin/DPN-REST/README.md

 # Overview

 EarthDiver is a prototype for a REST based protocol for a node in the DPN network of replicating nodes.
-Currently it shows datastructures and some proposed REST calls that could be used to negotiate interactions in the DPN network.
+Currently it shows data structures and some proposed REST calls that could be used to negotiate interactions in the DPN network.